 Getting a mortgage as a foreigner in Belgium

 There are no restrictions on foreigners buying properties in Belgium, though the tax rules do differ depending on whether or not you’re officially a resident or non-resident.

 For more information on rules and regulations in the Belgian property market, check out our full guide on buying a property in Belgium.

 Since the financial crash, it’s been more common for mortgages to have a fixed rate of interest for the full term of the loan (up to 30 years, but more commonly 20 years), rather than for an introductory period of two, three or five years, as is common in some other countries.

 As you might expect, the best rates are only available to people with bigger deposits.
-Commonly, banks will offer deals at a maximum of 85% loan-to-value, though it is possible to get a mortgage with a smaller deposit from some lenders.
+Some banks will offer deals at a maximum of 85% loan-to-value, though an increasing number of loans are being granted for people with smaller deposits.

 How to get a mortgage in Belgium

 There are many mortgage lenders in Belgium, and it can be difficult to find the best deal, especially if you’ve only just moved to the country and are unfamiliar with how the process works.

 Offering his advice, Dave Deruytter of ING Belgium says: “The most important thing is for expats to do their research on the mortgage market before rushing in.”

 He adds, specifically, “first, speak to your current bank in Belgium, as they may be able to give you the most comprehensive advice.
 As an existing customer, you might also be able to access a better rate than their competitors.”